botpress/botpress/docs/guide/docs/channels/web.md

 })
 ```

-## Configuring the Webchat during a conversation
+## Configure at runtime

-The method `window.botpressWebChat.configure` allows you to change the configuration of the chat during a conversation without having to reload the page
+The method `window.botpressWebChat.configure` allows you to change the configuration of the chat during a conversation without having to reload the page.

 ## Advanced Customization